 Asia – Benchmarks following the drift

-Markets this morning are responding in mixed fashion to yesterday’s drops in global equities, the Shanghai and Shenzhen composite up by a fraction and the Nikkei decidedly down by 0.75%, as Japan’s Ministry of Finance delivered a ¥1176.8 bn Current Accounts surplus – the trade deficit narrowing to ¥-556.8 bn.
+Markets this morning are responding in mixed fashion to yesterday’s drops in global equities, the Shanghai and Shenzhen composite up by a fraction and the Nikkei decidedly down by 0.75%, as Japan’s Ministry of Finance delivered a ¥1176.8 bn Current Accounts A trade balance that is positive as a result of income (exports on the national level) being greater... – the trade A trade balance that is negative as a result of cost (imports, on the national level) being greater ... narrowing to ¥-556.8 bn.

 China’s June foreign cash reserves missed their growth target by $8 bn, and in Australia, banks are extending loan repayments for debtors.